KubeRocketCI/docs/docs/user-guide/gitops.md

 Once the GitOps repository is added to the platform, you can set custom parameters for the deployed Helm Chart.
 To redefine the parameters, follow the steps below:

-1. In the GitOps repository, create the values.yaml file according to the `<pipeline-name>/<stage-name>/<application-name>-values.yaml` pattern.
+1. Within the GitOps repository, follow the naming convention `<pipeline-name>/<stage-name>/<application-name>-values.yaml` to create the chart values file.

 2. In the created values.yaml file, enter the parameters with their custom values.

-3. Navigate to the Environments section.
+3. Navigate to the **Environments** section.
 Open the created environment, open its stage and deploy it with the **Values override** checkbox selected as it is shown below:

     ![GitOps Codebase](../assets/user-guide/values_override_deploy.png "GitOps Codebase")